I am an assistant teaching professor at UC Berkeley in the Department of Industrial Engineering and Operations Research.

 on parameter estimation for heavy-tailed stochastic processes.

-I'm also a bassist, guitarist, and beginning drummer, and love playing soccer.
+I also play bass and guitar, and love playing and watching soccer.

 "The proposed schemes are too abstract."